Haro Strait Sunrise

 Roger Stephen

-Roger has been leading the construction, development, and testing of a new lidar drone – euqipmment funded through a grant from the Canadian Foundation for Innovation.
+As the group's research technician, Roger lead the construction, development, and testing of a new lidar drone – euqipment funded through a grant from the Canadian Foundation for Innovation.
 This drone is now used to collect high-resolution topographic data along active faults on Vancouver Island and elsewhere in Canada.
-This is part of a collaborative remote sensing laboratory with Chris Bone in UVic's Geography department, where Roger previously completed his Masters.
+Building this drone was part of a collaborative remote sensing laboratory together with Chris Bone in UVic's Geography department, where Roger previously completed his Masters.

 Peter Blenman